 Minimizes Urinary Tract Infections

-This gauges the percent of long-term stay patients that sustained urinary tract infections.
-UTI's could be an indicator of a nursing home with worse hygiene protocols.
-Nevertheless, this datapoint can be misleading for certain nursing homes due to different reporting standards for these infections.
+This metric indicates the percent of long-term stay residents who have suffered from a UTI.
+UTI's could be an indication of a nursing home with worse hygiene protocols.
+Nevertheless, this datapoint could be skewed for some facilities due to varying reporting standards for urinary tract infections.

 Appropriately Uses Anti-Psychotic Medication

 In Forks Long Term Care, 18.84% of Patients use Anti-Psychotic Medication

 This tells you the percentage of residents who were given antipsychotic drugs.
 These drugs may be used for a variety of conditions, including dementia.

 In Forks Long Term Care, 17.81% of Patients use Anti-Anxiety Medication

 This metric measures the percentage of long-term care residents receiving antianxiety drugs.

 In Forks Long Term Care, 7.58% of Patients

 This indicates the percentage of patients showing signs of depression.